Vermouth: Etymology and history

 The use of vermouth as a medicinal liquor waned by the end of the 18th century, but its use as an apéritif increased in Italy and France.
 By the late 19th century, vermouth was being used in cocktails.
 Bartenders found that it was an ideal mixer for many cocktails, including the Manhattan (beginning around 1880) and the precursors to the martini.
 In addition, the popular Vermouth cocktail, first appearing in 1868, consisted of chilled vermouth and a twist of lemon peel with the occasional addition of small amounts of bitters or maraschino.
 The popularity of vermouth-heavy cocktails in America, often using twice as much vermouth as gin or whiskey, continued through the 1880s and 1890s.

-Although the amount of vermouth used in cocktail recipes had somewhat declined, it has recently been experiencing a rise as a favorite among a new breed of bartenders, as a key ingredient in many cocktails.
+Although the amount of vermouth used in cocktail recipes had somewhat declined, it has recently been experiencing a rise in popularity among bartenders, as a key ingredient in many cocktails.
 Vermouth gained popularity in the 1950s with help from the martini, which was being marketed by liquor companies.
 Product placement and celebrity endorsements from personalities such as Ernest Hemingway and Humphrey Bogart helped to increase the martini's profile.
 However, the most successful advertiser of the martini was the fictional character James Bond.

 The popularity of vermouth in the United States and Great Britain declined after the mid-20th century, but was still used in those countries in many classic cocktails such as the Manhattan, albeit in smaller amounts.
 The drink is more popular in other parts of Europe (such as Italy, France, and Spain, where it is often consumed by itself as an apéritif).
 It is also very popular in Argentina, where—due to major Italian immigration during the late 19th and early 20th centuries—it is more than a drink; it is a cultural tradition among families, at the table and afterwards.
-Even such international brands as Cinzano have Argentinian-only products like Cinzano Segundo, made with local grapes.

 In the years since 2013, interest in vermouth has renewed in the US.
 Artisanal makers have created new brands of vermouth that do not seek to imitate European styles, and vermouth has been a fast-growing category within the wine trade.